WE ARE HERE FOR YOU

-Raeann Trakas, a native of Northwest Indiana, serves as the Director of Marketing & Communications for the Northwest Indiana Forum.
+Raeann Trakas, a native of Northwest Indiana, serves as the Marketing & Membership Director for the Northwest Indiana Forum.
 In her role at the Forum, she partners with local economic development professionals and organizational leadership to exemplify the message that Northwest Indiana as THE place to do business.
 By leveraging local partnerships, Raeann is able to market the region as a whole to commercial brokers, site selectors and businesses.

 Previously, Raeann served on the Board of Directors for the South Shore Convention & Visitor’s Authority.
-She attended Indiana University Bloomington, and is proud to call Northwest Indiana home and along with her husband, Tom, and strives to create a positive environment in the region for her children Zoe and Theo.
+She is proud to call Northwest Indiana home and along with her husband, Tom, and strives to create a positive environment in the region for her children Zoe and Theo.

 Kay Nelson is a 1977 graduate of Purdue University in West Lafayette, Indiana.
 She received a Bachelor of Science Degree from the School of Agriculture in Natural Resources and Environmental Science.
 In the pursuit of her degree, Ms. Nelson focused upon water quality issues.

 During the course of her career, Kay’s roles have included: